-2. The Headteacher will make an assessment to determine if the matter is a 'low level concern' or an
+The Headteacher will make an assessment to determine if the matter is a 'low level concern' or an 'allegation' (this means that the concern may meet the harm threshold).

 3. The Local Authority Designated Officer (LADO) will be contacted for all 'allegations' and the relevant guidance will be followed.
 If the Headteacher needs advice or guidance they should contact the LADO.
-If the allegation is against the Headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
+If the allegation is against the Headteacher, the person receiving the allegation will contact the LADO or Chief Executive Officer directly.

-4. Where concerns are considered to be 'low level' by the Headteacher, they should be managed inline with part 4 of KCSiE and the wider school policies and procedures.
+4. Where concerns are considered to be 'low level' by the Headteacher, they should be managed in-line with part 4 of KCSiE and the wider school policies and procedures.
 The Designated Safeguarding Lead may be involved in this process.

-5. If the concern relates to the Headteacher, the person receiving the information will immediately inform the Chair of Governorswho will consult the LADO as above, without notifying the Headteacher first.
+5. If the concern relates to the Headteacher, the person receiving the information will immediately inform the Chief Executive Officer who will consult the LADO as above, without notifying the Headteacher first.
 [NB where the Headteacher is also the sole proprietor of an independent school the concerns should be reported directly to the LADO].

-6. In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Governors with advice from the LADO.
+In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chief Executive Officer with advice from the LADO.